ebrandi/FDD-book/content/chapters/part1/chapter-04.md

 * Declarations often live in `.h` header files.
 * Definitions live in `.c` source files.
-* The kernel will call your driver’s functions (like `probe()`, `attach()`, `detach()`) based on the declarations it sees in your driver’s headers, without caring exactly how you implement them as long as the signatures match.
+* The kernel will call your driver's functions (like `probe()`, `attach()`, `detach()`) based on the declarations it sees in your driver's headers, without caring exactly how you implement them as long as the signatures match.

-Understanding this difference will save you a lot of compiler errors, especially “implicit declaration of function” or “undefined reference” errors, which are among the most common mistakes beginners hit when starting with C.
+Understanding this difference will save you a lot of compiler errors, especially "implicit declaration of function" or "undefined reference" errors, which are among the most common mistakes beginners hit when starting with C.

 **How Declarations and Definitions Work Together**

-In small programs, you might write the function’s definition before `main()` and be done.
+In small programs, you might write the function's definition before `main()` and be done.
 But in real projects, like a FreeBSD device driver, code is split into header files (`.h`) for declarations and source files (`.c`) for definitions.

 ```